nermalcat69/Links/README.md

 # 🌐 ArjunLinks

 Welcome to the GitHub repository of [Your Website's Name](https://arjunlinks.vercel.app)!
-This project is a web page alternative to Linktree, created using Next.js and styled with Tailwind CSS.
+This project is a web page alternative to Linktree, created using **Next.js** and styled with **Tailwind CSS**.

 ## 📖 Table of Contents